This beautifully delicious green borsch recipe will become a new favorite in your crockpot cooking repertoire.

 Potatoes bring vitamin C, potassium, and fiber, which can help manage blood sugar.
 Hard-boiled eggs add more protein and vital nutrients like vitamins D, B12, and selenium.

-Onions and green onions load the dish with antioxidants and anti-inflammatory benefits, helping heart health and blood sugar.
+Onions and green onions add antioxidants and anti-inflammatory benefits to the dish, supporting heart health and blood sugar.
 Carrots, sorrel, and nettle leaves deliver vitamins, minerals, and fiber that support your eyes, digestion, bones, and immune system.

 Video by GutFeelings